FOR IMMEDIATE RELEASE: Thursday, 24 September 2015

-Elected by the members of ESA for a one-year term, Inouye presides over the world’s largest professional society of ecologists.
-Its membership comprises 10,000 researchers, educators, natural resource managers and students, reflecting the diverse interests and activities of the Society.
-As President, Inouye now chairs ESA’s governing board, which lays out the Society’s vision for overall goals and objectives.
+Elected by the members of ESA for a one-year term, Turner presides over the world’s largest professional society of ecologists.
+Its membership is composed of 10,000 researchers, educators, natural resource managers and students, reflecting the diverse interests and activities of the Society.
+As President, Turner now chairs ESA’s governing board, which lays out the Society’s vision for overall goals and objectives.

 “It is a tremendous honor to serve as President of the Ecological Society of America, and even moreso to serve during our centennial year.
 ESA is my primary professional society, and I have been a member since I was in graduate school.
 Many aspects of the profession have changed over the years, but I remain firmly committed to ESA’s mission.
 Our journals will remain highly respected sources of excellent research as we transition to our new publishing partnership with Wiley, and I’m excited that all members will have complimentary online access.
 Ecologists also face challenges, including heightened needs for communicating ecology to diverse audiences and for providing policy makers with sound ecological science to use as the basis for decision-making.
 I look forward to working with the ESA staff, Governing Board, and membership this year as we position ESA to support ecology and ecologists in the years ahead,” Turner said.